AlexPl3331/node-audio-mixer/docs/API.md

   - `highWaterMark` {Number} Chunk size of the audio mixer's output. <br> Default: `null`.

+  - `generateSilent` {Boolean} Generate silent chunks when there are no audio inputs or when audio inputs are empty. <br> Default: `false`.

   - `delayTime` {Number | Function} Audio mixing with a delay of n milliseconds. <br> Default: `1`.

   - `autoClose` {Boolean} The audio mixer automatically closes after all inputs are closed. <br> Default: `false`.